lightning/bolts/02-peer-protocol.md

 `cltv_expiry` values equal to or greater than 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.

-`amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary, nor wise, during the bootstrap phase of the network.

 The node _responsible_ for paying the Bitcoin fee should maintain a "fee spike buffer" on top of its reserve to accommodate a future fee increase.